Qadir Bux Bedil: Early life

 Bedil was born to a very pious family of Rohri.
-His father Khalifa Muhammad Mohsin was a disciple of Sayed Mir Janullah Shah Rizwi who was a great saint of his time, highly venerated and was chief of forty cardinals of Sufi Shah Inayat Shaheed of Jhok Shareef.
-Thus Bedil was brought up in such an enlightened environment under the guidance of Mir Sahib.
+His father, Khalifa Muhammad Mohsin, was a disciple of Sayed Mir Janullah Shah Rizwi, who was a highly venerated great saint of his time and was chief of forty cardinals of Sufi Shah Inayat Shaheed of Jhok Shareef; Thus, Bedil was brought up in such an enlightened environment under the guidance of Mir Sahib.

 It is narrated in the book Diwan-e-Bedil by Abdul Hussain Musavi that the midwife came and announced the news of the birth of a child to father who was sitting in the gathering with Sufi Januallah Shah.
 She said, "You have been blessed with a child but alas, his one foot is physically twisted."
 Upon hearing this father said," He is not physically handicapped by one foot.
 In fact, he is the flag of Rohri city."
 His father's statement proved true many years later.
 On his birth, he was named Abdul Qadir but he preferred to be called Qadir Bux.

 He was a staunch Muslim who molded his life strictly according to Shariah law.
 He was very simple and frugal in his lifestyle and gave away whatever he received to the needy.
 He followed the path of Ishq-e-Majazi (platonic love) to attain the heights of Ishq-e-Haqiqi (spiritual love) as dictated by Mystic doctrine.
 He was a devotee of Lal Shahbaz Qalandar of Sehwan.
 Although he had a deformity in one foot, yet he undertook long journeys to Sehwan to pay homage to the Saint's Shrine.
 He went to Jhok Sharif to pay homage to shrine of Sufi Shah Inayat Shaheed and to Daraza, to visit the shrine of Sachal Sarmast.